Theses

 Requirements: Basic knowledge of Matlab; interest in machine learning

-Detection and analysis of cough in lung cancer patients
+Longitudinal monitoring of cough for lung cancer patients

 Co-Supervisor: Chiara Giangregorio